Sgitario/sgitario.github.io/_posts/2019-06-25-aws-certified-solutions-architect-summary.md

 - Allow very granular permissions to leverage the user access.
 - Identify Federation (including Activate Directory, Facebook, Linkedin, etc).
-- Multifactor Authentication
+- The "root account" is simply the account created when first setup your AWS ccount.
+It has complete Admin access.
+- Multifactor Authentication.
+We should setup the Multifactor authentication for "root account"s.
 - Password policies
 - IAM is universal.
 It does not apply to regions at this time.
-- The "root account" is simply the account created when first setup your AWS ccount.
-It has complete Admin access.
-We should setup the Multifactor authentication here for security.
-- New Users have no premissions at the beginning.
-- New Users can be configured to access via web or programmatically or both.
+- New Users have no permissions at the beginning.
+These can be granted to access via web or programmatically or both.
 When programmatically, they need to be assigned an Access Key ID & Secret Access Keys.

 **Users** can be organised in **Groups** of people.
 **Policy** is a set of JSON documents with the permissions.
 Policies can be grouped in **Roles**.
 We can create new roles as needed.
 Then, either **Users** or **Groups** can be attached to **Policies** or **Roles**.

-## Roles
+## How to create a Role

 1. IAM > Roles > Create Role
 2. Choose the service that will use this role